-CB-40-2023 proposes a more nuanced approach to the IE Zone wherein property located inside the Capital Beltway will be allowed to develop with more intensity in terms of lot coverage, and with no net lot area minimum requirement.
+CB-40-2023 is intended to correct these issues and does so by proposing a more nuanced approach to the IE Zone wherein property located inside the Capital Beltway will be allowed to develop with more intensity in terms of lot coverage, and with no net lot area minimum requirement.
 This approach is consistent with supporting infill development on properties zoned IE that have long been industrial in nature and are often located on small lots.
 It is also consistent with Plan 2035 and other County policy documents that desire redevelopment and infill in areas where infrastructure already exists to support such development.